e271828e/Flight.jl/docs/notes/design/framework_spec.md

   (scatter-stored into the flat `ẋ` buffer); event handlers and projection return a new `X` (written back).

+**What `Ẋ` is.** With the leaf vocabulary closed, the answer takes one line:
+`Ẋ` has exactly `X`'s shape at the activation scalar — a scalar leaf's derivative is a `T`, an `SArray` leaf's is the same `SArray` at `T`.
+(This is the vocabulary rule paying rent: an invariant-carrying leaf like a unit quaternion has a derivative off its own type, and `Ẋ` would need a separate derivation; here the attitude leaf is an `SVector{4,T}` and so is its rate.)
-**What `Ẋ` is.** The derivative type is not `X` — a unit quaternion's derivative is not a unit quaternion, and a `Ranged` state leaf's derivative is a plain rate. `Ẋ` is derived from the **flat layout image** of `X`: per field name, the shape of the backing block that field occupies, at the activation scalar. `RQuat` backs a 4-wide real block, so its derivative field is four reals at `T` (an `SVector{4,T}`, a `FreeQuat{T}`, any value that scatters into those four buffer positions); `Ranged{T,a,b}` backs a single scalar, so its derivative field is a `T`; `SVector{3,T}` backs three, so it is itself.
-The conformance predicate is therefore structural — *each field of `f`'s return scatters into its block at `T`* — which is exactly what the flat-buffer rule above already implies, and what makes derivative completeness a property of the layout rather than of author discipline (§14.5 states the check).
+The conformance predicate is structural — *each field of `f`'s return scatters into its field's block at `T`* (§14.5 states the check) — which makes derivative completeness a property of the layout rather than of author discipline.
 There is deliberately **no `derivative_type` hook**: a per-leaf override would be a second register for a fact the layout already knows, and the two could disagree.

 **The buffer is authoritative; typed values are ephemeral reconstructions.** Nobody outside the framework ever holds a mutable reference to state.
 "Ephemeral" is